A shield under a propped up box trap saying free VPN in a speech bubble.

-The biggest difference between free VPNs vs. paid VPNs?
-Free VPNs may not cost anything upfront, but that’s mostly a trick.
-Free VPN providers need to make money as well, which they do via adware or selling your browsing data.
-Paid VPNs are already getting subscription fees, so they have fewer reasons to rip you off – and they have the funds for research and development.
-But don’t just take this paragraph for it – I’ll expand on all of those points in this article.
+The biggest difference between a free and paid VPN service is that free VPN providers may not charge anything upfront, but they make money via adware or selling your browsing data.
+Paid VPNs get subscription fees, so they have fewer reasons to rip you off, and they have the funds for research and development.
+Let’s dig into this deeper.

-As I mentioned before, a free VPN service is, well, free.
-No subscriptions, no upfront costs, just vibes, and VPNs.
-But a VPN isn’t like any other free app, which can exist with zero upkeep once installed on your device.
+As I mentioned before, a free virtual private network (VPN) service has no subscriptions or upfront costs.
+But a VPN isn’t like any other free app that can exist with zero upkeep once installed on your device.
 It depends on the infrastructure established by the VPN provider to exist.

-No virtual private network service would work without a physical server to route the data.
-As such, someone has to pay for the server upkeep, and it will likely be you.
-One of the most lucrative ways VPN providers do it is by selling the user’s browsing data
+No VPN service would work without a physical server to route the data.
+That’s why someone has to pay for the server maintenance, and it will likely be you.
+One of the most lucrative ways VPN providers do it is by selling their users’ browsing data.

-At least those apps are open about taking your data.
 A study from 2017 found that 38% of free Android VPN apps had malware or malvertising in them.
-Two-thirds of the free VPN services used third-party tracking libraries, meaning someone else was logging your browsing data.
-Some VPN providers even injected their data into your stream, thus leading to more ads (at best).
-Either way, it’s a terrible subversion of your online security.
+Two-thirds of the free VPN providers used third-party tracking libraries, meaning someone else was logging your browsing data.
+The study also shows that over 80% of the apps requested access to sensitive data, while a staggering 84% leaked user traffic.

 CSIRO analysis of 283 free Android VPNs: